 There is no greater weapon against human trafficking than prayer.

-This truth has been proven to us many times as we have rallied supporters and joined in prayer with friends from all across the United States and around the globe.
-From the rescue of those enslaved to the closing of brothels to the restoration of young women who are now free, we have seen His powerful works in response to prayer.
+Over the years the power of prayer has been proven to us many times as we have rallied supporters and joined in prayer with friends from all across the United States and around the globe.
+From the rescue of those enslaved to the closing of brothels to the restoration of young women who are now free, we have seen the Lord’s powerful works in response to prayer.

-Read more about Rio de Janeiro, Brazil › City in Focus Archives ›
+Read more about Tel Aviv, Israel › City in Focus Archives ›

 Pray for the ending of red light districts each time you stop at a red light.
 Get the decal to help you remember.